Georgia Frontiere: Early career

 In the early 1950s, Frontiere worked as a urologist's secretary while acting in Fresno's Garrick Little Theatre (where she met her third husband).
 The couple divorced a short time later.
 She later married her fourth husband, a stage manager at the Sacramento Music Circus, but the couple split after five years.

-In the late 1950s, Frontiere moved to Miami and had her own TV interview show.
-During this time, Frontiere met her fifth husband, a Miami television producer.
-They were married for a short time.
-Later, she made appearances as part of NBC's "Today" show cast.
-She also performed as a nightclub singer in Miami.

-While living in Miami, Frontiere was introduced to the then Baltimore Colts owner Carroll Rosenbloom (who was separated from his first wife) at a party hosted by Joseph Kennedy at his Palm Beach estate in 1957.
-Kennedy was a fan of Georgia after seeing her on her morning show.
-Rosenbloom and Georgia were engaged in 1960, but it took Rosenbloom ten years to divorce his first wife (in a widely reported divorce negotiation).
-Rosenbloom and Frontiere married in 1966, though they had been together for eight years and had two children by this point.
+In the late 1950s, Frontiere moved to Miami and hosted her own television interview show.
+During this time, Frontiere met her fifth husband, a Miami television producer, to whom she was married for a short time.
+She later made appearances as part of NBC's Today show cast.
+She also performed as a nightclub singer in Miami, where she met Baltimore Colts owner Carroll Rosenbloom, who was separated from his first wife, at a party hosted by Joseph Kennedy at his Palm Beach estate in 1957.
+Kennedy was an admirer of Frontiere after seeing her on the morning show.
+Rosenbloom and Frontiere were engaged in 1960, but it took Rosenbloom ten years to divorce his first wife.
+Rosenbloom and Frontiere married in 1966, though they had been together for eight years and had two children by that point.

 In 1972, Rosenbloom traded ownership of the Baltimore Colts for ownership of the Los Angeles Rams.
-During this time, the couple resided in Bel Air, California, and Frontiere became a part of the Los Angeles social scene, hosting numerous parties and philanthropic events.
-Frontiere was also known to entertain guests in a section near the owner's box at the Los Angeles Coliseum dubbed Georgia's Grandstand.
+During this time, the couple resided in Bel Air, California and Frontiere became a part of the Los Angeles social scene, hosting numerous parties and philanthropic events.
+Frontiere was also known to entertain guests in a section near the owner's box at the Los Angeles Memorial Coliseum dubbed Georgia's Grandstand.

-In April 1979, Carroll Rosenbloom drowned while swimming off a Florida beach from an apparent heart attack.
-Some suspected foul play, although medical examiners found no evidence that his death was not due to natural causes.
+In April 1979, Rosenbloom drowned while swimming near a Florida beach from an apparent heart attack.
+Some suspected foul play, although medical examiners found no evidence that his death was the result of anything but natural causes.

 National Football League

 Upon her husband's death, Frontiere inherited a 70% ownership stake in the Los Angeles Rams.
 Rosenbloom's five children inherited the other 30%.

-Often dubbed the first female owner of an NFL franchise, the league reported that Frontiere was actually the second female majority owner.
+Although she was often called the first female owner of an NFL franchise, Frontiere was actually the second female majority owner.
 Violet Bidwill Wolfner inherited the Chicago Cardinals after her husband's death in 1947 and owned the franchise until she died in 1962.
 However, during Frontiere's tenure, she was the only active female majority owner in the NFL.

-During her years as owner, Frontiere moved the Rams twice, first relocating from the Los Angeles Memorial Coliseum in 1980 to Anaheim (a deal Rosenbloom made in 1978), then to St. Louis in 1995.
+During her years as owner, Frontiere moved the Rams twice, first relocating from the Los Angeles Memorial Coliseum in 1980 to Anaheim (a deal that Rosenbloom had struck in 1978), then to St. Louis in 1995.